Mercy14846/Mercy14846/README.md

 MERCY Onaopemipo Akintola is a ✨ _special_ Geospatial Intelligence Imagery Analyst and a GeoDev✨

-- 🔭 I worked on Eco Smart Cities Project for Nigeria as a Global Validator from Data to Impact
+- 🔭 I worked on the Eco Smart Cities Project for Nigeria as a Global Validator from Data to Impact

 - 👯 I’m looking to collaborate on Geospatial Projects all over the world to impact local communities